updated 05/11/25

 ABOUT THE FACILITY

 - POOL: The indoor pool is around 86 degrees and chlorinated.
+The pool area is very airy and well-ventilated, with very high ceilings.

 - ACCESSIBILITY OF CHANGING ROOMS: The women’s and men’s changing rooms each have sturdy benches in one group changing room, one large group shower and two private showers, one with a shower chair and a hand-held shower sprayer.
 There is also a private gender-inclusive restroom with an ADA toilet and one shower that has a shower seat with a hand-held shower sprayer.